TJGT POLICIES & WAIVERS

 1) To cancel a tournament registration – e-mail email@example.com with player name and tournament name/date.

-3) TJGT Membership – TJGT memberships (full season, partial season and CBM) are non-refundable 24 hours after purchase.
+3) TJGT Membership – TJGT memberships (full season, partial season) are non-refundable 24 hours after purchase.

-4) Qualifier Series and Junior Series events – Refund request deadline is 12 PM (Noon), 5 days before the event (Ex: Monday at 12 PM (Noon) before a Sat-Sun tournament).
+4) Open Series events – Refund request deadline is 12 PM (Noon), 5 days before the event (Ex: Monday at 12 PM (Noon) before a Sat-Sun tournament).
 Once the deadline has passed, NO REFUNDS WILL BE GIVEN, unless one of the below requirements is met:

-- Death of family member or close friend
+- Death of immediate family member or close friend (with provided obituary or service information)

 5) For Elite Series events – Refund request deadline is 12 PM (Noon), 10 days before the event.
 Once the deadline has passed, NO REFUNDS WILL BE GIVEN, unless one of the requirements outlined above is met.

-6) 24 Hours Before An Event – No refunds will be given, regardless of reason, after 7 AM the day before an event.
+6) FINAL DEADLINE – 24 Hours Before An Event – No refunds will be given, regardless of reason, after 7 AM the day before an event.
 By this time, pairings have been set and courses have been informed of guaranteed player counts.
+Please note, simple failure to notify TJGT of participation or qualification for a higher-level event (AJGA/USGA/Adult State Opens) until after the 24 hour deadline will not qualify under the refund exception listed above.
+Players are expected to notify TJGT officials of their cancellation of a tournament immediately upon discovering a schedule conflict and not wait until the last minute.

 CODE OF CONDUCT